anjahess/DNAvi/docs/source/Statistics.rst

 For each variable specified in the :doc:`/Metadata` a table containing statistical testing results is provided.
 Let's have a look at an example where cell-free DNA from two groups (Control vs. Treatment) were compared.
-The metadata-based evaluation allows to answer biological questions on our cohort.
+The metadata-based evaluation allows to answer biological questions (see also next section).

-**Question 1: Does the treatment impact liquid biopsies in our example cohort?**

 .. image:: _static/example_stats_condition.jpg
   :width: 300